- The RBA has continued its tightening cycle in 2026, lifting the cash rate to 4.35% in its third consecutive hike.

 The central bank’s decisions reflect a few economic pressures:

-- Resilient spending: We’re still spending and wages are growing which, ironically, keeps the pressure on.
+- Resilient spending: We’re still spending and wages are growing, which, ironically, keeps the pressure on.

 - Economic stability: The RBA is trying to slow inflation without triggering a downturn.